Anti-Romanian sentiment: United Kingdom

 In June 2009, having had their windows broken and death threats made against them, twenty Romanian-Roma families were forced from their homes in Lisburn Road, Belfast, in Northern Ireland.
 Up to 115 people, including women and children, were forced to seek refuge in a local church hall after being attacked.
 They were later moved by the authorities to a safer location.
 An anti-racist rally in the city on 15 June was attacked by local youths chanting neo-Nazi slogans.

 Following the arrest of three local youths in relation to the attacks, the church where the Romanians had been given shelter was badly vandalised.
 Using 'emergency funds', Northern Irish government assisted most of the victims to return to Romania.

-In 2013, Romanian ambassador to the United Kingdom Ion Jinga claimed that portions of the British media had written a series of unduly negative articles about Romanians emigrants.
-He claimed that these articles portrayed Romanian emigrants as being "invaders", criminals who abused social benefits and being involved in the 2013 horse meat scandal.
-Jinga responded to these alleged claims in a series of interviews and articles in British newspapers, radio and television, presenting his views on the professional value of Romanian emigrants and their, in his view, significant contribution to the British economy.
-He also blamed UKIP for inciting anti-Romanian prejudice and violent attacks against Romanian emigrants.
+In 2013, Romanian ambassador to the United Kingdom Ion Jinga claimed that portions of the British media had written a series of unduly negative articles about Romanian immigrants.
+He claimed that these articles portrayed Romanian immigrants as being "invaders", criminals who abused social benefits and being involved in the 2013 horse meat scandal.
+Jinga responded to these alleged claims in a series of interviews and articles in British newspapers, radio and television, presenting his views on the professional value of Romanian immigrants and their, in his view, significant contribution to the British economy.
+He also blamed UKIP for inciting anti-Romanian prejudice and violent attacks against Romanian immigrants.

 In 2013, the Daily Express launched a "crusade" against new EU migrants from Bulgaria and Romania.
 The article, published on the 31st of October, declared that "Britain is full and fed up.
 Today join your Daily Express Crusade to stop new flood of Romanian and Bulgarian migrants".
 UKIP leader Nigel Farage declared that he had signed the petition, and urged others to do the same.
 Romanian politician Cătălin Ivan expressed "outrage" at the campaign.

-France

-Historically, France had cultivated a close relationship with the Romanian Principalities.
-France was a strong supporter of their independence and unification in 1859 and ultimately the establishment of Greater Romania in 1918.
-Many prominent Romanian scientists and artists such as Henri Coandă and Constantin Brâncuși studied and worked in Paris, and Bucharest was nicknamed Le Petit Paris for its cosmopolitan atmosphere.
-Furthermore, the Romanian flag alludes to the ideals of the French Revolution and has been interpreted as Liberty (blue), Justice (yellow), Fraternity (red).
-However, following the deportation of Roma-Romanian citizens from France, and numerous discriminatory articles in the French media, there was a small protest in front of the French embassy in Bucharest, against the discrimination against Romanians in France.